pliu/k8splayground/apps/airflow/README.md

 Examples of things to experiment with:

-- using readiness and liveness probe on Pods to validate a healthy startup and continued health, respectively
+- using readiness and liveness probe on Pods to validate a healthy startup and continued health, respectively, and their effect on service routing
 - using persistent volumes to persist data between Pod lifetimes
 - navigating the Airflow UI (e.g., viewing and interacting with DAGs and their tasks, finding logs for debugging)
 - determining when expressions are evaluated (e.g. DAG load time, DAG run time, task execution time)